rodrigodiasnoronha/rodrigodiasnoronha/README.md

 ## Hi There 👋
-### I'm Rodrigo, a game collector, e-sports fan, may a streamer sometimes, open sourcerer and a gaming pc enthusiast
+### I'm Rodrigo, software developer, game collector, e-sports fan, may a streamer sometimes, open sourcerer and a gaming pc enthusiast